 6. Get ahead of critical events with threat intelligence

 An emergency communication solution with integrated threat intelligence notifies organizations when their people or assets are at risk.
 This solution allows you to view all emerging and current threats on an interactive map—where organizations can also see their office locations, traveling employees, employee home addresses (which are especially important during remote work), and other business-critical assets.
 When a threat emerges that could impact their company, system admins are notified immediately.
 Companies can even opt to have employees notified directly when a threat emerges so not a second is lost.

 Branch Out Beyond Legacy Processes

 Traditional methods of communicating with employees during times of crisis are no longer as effective as they once were.
 Phone trees are rapidly becoming a thing of the past—and for good reason.
 Advances in emergency communication technology have given organizations a much more effective way to disseminate critical, time-sensitive information to employees.

-In today’s digital age, employees expect real-time information during emergencies delivered where and when they need it.
-Relying on a phone tree during critical events is akin to setting your organization up for a communication failure.
+Employees now expect real-time information during emergencies delivered where and when they need it.
+Relying on a phone system to reach out to a large number of people during critical events is akin to setting your organization up for communication failure.
 When minutes can mean the difference between a minor incident and a major disaster, communication failure is not an option.